astronomer/airflow-quickstart/learning-airflow/README.md

 - Manually pull a value from XCom.
 See the DAG file for details.

+## Exercise 3

+- Schedule a DAG on a Dataset.
+See the `example_extract_astronauts` DAG file for details.

 # Deploy Your Project to Astronomer

 If you have an Astronomer account, pushing code to a Deployment on Astronomer is simple.
 For deploying instructions, refer to Astronomer documentation: https://docs.astronomer.io/cloud/deploy-code/